 Evaluations

-Take a closer look at manager evaluations and seek out patterns.
+Take a closer look at manager evaluations and seek patterns.
 For instance, you might notice a common theme among your sales staff’s latest performance reviews.
 Managers across the board note a lack of product knowledge.
 This points you toward critical skills needed on your team.

 4. Analyze existing training effectiveness and make adjustments